-The decision by Bitonic to delete its Facebook page comes one day after 22 European countries established the European Blockchain Partnership, which is intended to promote adoption of E.U.-wide blockchain applications.
+The decision by Bitonic to delete its Facebook page may also just have been a publicity stunt, as it comes one day after 22 European countries established the European Blockchain Partnership, which is intended to promote adoption of E.U.-wide blockchain applications.

 E.U.
 Commissioner for Digital Economy and Society, Mariya Gabriel, said in a press release that the partnership was intended “to promote user trust and the protection of personal data.”